 Daniel formed a group of Persian priests to pass this information down from father to son, and according to tradition set aside the bulk of his personal wealth as a gift for them to present to the Messiah when the time came for His birth.
 He apparently also gave them a confirming sign to look for from Numbers 24:17, later known as the Star of Bethlehem.

 The descendants of these priests, now a very influential political force in Parthia (as Persia came to be known), remained true to Daniel’s commission, and upon seeing the star set out for Jerusalem.
 Arriving there they sought an audience with King Herod, asking for the whereabouts of the one born to be King of Israel.
 Summoning the chief priests, Herod repeated the question and was referred to Micah 5:2 where Bethlehem is identified.
 The Parthian priests, or Magi as we call them, went there and found the baby Jesus.

 The field of candidates for Redeemer of Mankind, the Seed of the Woman, the Descendant of Abraham, the Lion of Judah, the Son of David, the Messiah of Israel, had been narrowed down to one.
 His name is Jesus.

 Faith In Action

 If history repeats itself like they say it does, then when He comes back many of today’s religious experts, who also don’t take the prophecies literally, will make the same mistake.
-As you recall the Reason for the Season, take time to thank Him for making you like the Magi instead of like them, because if you listen carefully, you can almost hear the footsteps of the Messiah 12-22-12
+As you recall the Reason for the Season, take time to thank Him for making you like the Magi instead of like these experts, because if you listen carefully, you can almost hear the footsteps of the Messiah.
+12-22-12